efficient/rdma_bench/README.md

  * libnuma-dev (numactl-devel on CentOS)

 ## Required settings
 All benchmarks require one server machine and multiple client machines.
+Every benchmark is contained in one directory.
  * The number of client machines required is described in each benchmark's README file.
 The server will wait for all clients to launch, so the benchmarks won't make progress until the correct number of clients are launched.